binary-riviera/repo/README.md

 ## To Run

 ## TODO
-- add kronecker support
+- add ability to specify kronecker parameters
-- finish this readme
+- add running instructions
+- add ability to run train.py from the command line
+- add AUC calculation